jshakil/itmd-362-pp/pp-02/readme.md

 where you can disable all notifications.
 Create the screenshots, transfer them to wherever you’re working on your Production Problems, then copy them to this directory (`pp-02`) and add and commit them to the repository.

+NOTE: I own a BlackBerry as my daily device.
+So...there aren't that many apps out there that I can download.
+So I don't receive notifications for anything except emails.

 6. Invest in a machine-washable microfiber cloth & clean your screens.